September in the Rain

 "September in the Rain" is a popular song about nostalgia by Harry Warren and Al Dubin, published in 1937.
 The song was introduced by James Melton in the film Melody for Two.
-It has become a standard, having been recorded by many artists since.
+It has become a standard, having been recorded by many artists since, and featured in a variety of movies, including the 1937 film of the same name.

-There were three charted versions in 1937 by Guy Lombardo, James Melton and Rhythm Wreckers (vocal by Pauline Byrns).
+There were three charted versions in 1937 by Guy Lombardo, James Melton and Rhythm Wreckers (vocal by Pauline Byron).

+The song also lends its name to a Dinah Washington album featuring her recorded version of the song.